Laptops & Netbooks

 - Laptops that give you value and performance in a single package.

 Acer is one of the top selling laptop manufacturers in the world.
-There is a variety of different models available, each aimed at giving you the best possible laptop experience and the best features with affordable prices.
+There are a variety of different models available, each aimed at giving you the best possible laptop experience and the best features with affordable prices.

-The Aspire Series, their most popular line, offers a diverse range of laptops that give you the performance, graphics and communication tools to step up your digital entertainment, complete your daily computing tasks, and stay in touch with everyone you know.
+The Aspire Series, their most popular line, offers a diverse range of laptops that give you the performance, graphics, and communication tools to step up your digital entertainment, complete your daily computing tasks, and stay in touch with everyone you know.

-With Tecra®, Protégé® and the powerful dynaEdge Mobile mini, Toshiba provides laptops with HD and FHD displays, Dual Mics, SDD storage systems, 7th Generation Intel Core processors, Pillar technology to reduce keyboard bounce and a long-lasting battery lifespan.
+With Tecra®, Protégé® and the powerful dynaEdge Mobile mini, Toshiba provides laptops with HD and FHD displays, Dual Mics, SDD storage systems, 7th Generation Intel Core processors, Pillar technology to reduce keyboard bounce, and a long-lasting battery lifespan.

 Samsung laptops and netbooks are sleek and powerful and they come ready for work and play.
 The ready-to-travel and brand-new flagship, the Samsung Notebook 9, is packed with power.
 Get more done with the ultra-fast Intel® Core™ i7 Processor.
-Immerse yourself in its Full-HD display or use your USB-C™ cable to easily power up on the road.
+Immerse yourself in its Full-HD display and use your USB-C™ cable to easily power up on the road.

 ASUS makes a wide variety of laptops and 2-in-1s that run on Chrome OS.
-These Chromebooks vary from 10” to 12.5” displays and memory RAM options that go from 2GB up to 16GB.
-Moreover, these computers include USB and HDMI ports and are powered by Intel chipsets or Rockchip® CPU.
+These Chromebooks vary from 10” to 12.5” displays and RAM options that go from 2GB up to 16GB.
+Moreover, these computers include USB and HDMI ports and are powered by Intel chipsets or a Rockchip® CPU.